How your glaucoma is treated will depend on your specific type of glaucoma, the severity of your disease and how well it responds to treatment.

-Medicated eyedrops are the most common way to treat glaucoma.
-These medications lower your eye pressure in one of two ways — either by slowing the production of aqueous humor or by improving the flow through the drainage angle.
+Medicated eye drops are the most common way to treat glaucoma.
+These medications lower your eye pressure in one of two ways — either by reducing the amount of fluid created in the eye or by helping this fluid flow out of the eye through the drainage angle.

 These eyedrops must be taken every day.
 Just like any other medication, it is important to take your eyedrops regularly as prescribed by your ophthalmologist.